Lapland Gold Rush: Later gold prospecting

 Gold was also found in the Norwegian Lapland in the 1890s, but a rush never occurred.

 In 1934, Sami people from the Purnumukka village found gold from Tankavaara in Sodankylä.
-The discovery attracted several Finnish prospectors, as well as some foreigners like the Swedish mining company Boliden AB and the German architect Werner Thiede from Hamburg.
-Thiede later had some problems with the authorities and was deported in 1938.
+The discovery attracted several Finnish prospectors, as well as the Swedish mining company Boliden AB and the German architect Werner Thiede from Hamburg.
 During World War II, Thiede served in the German Army in occupied Norway and returned to Tankavaara in 1944 as the Germans were building the Schutzwall defensive line across the northeastern Lapland.
 As the German troops retreated, they destroyed all the gold mining facilities in Tankavaara, except the ones built by Thiede.
 Since the 1970s, the Tankavaara area has served as a tourist attraction, including restaurants, hotels, and a gold prospecting museum.

 Another minor rush in Lapland occurred in 1945 when gold was found in the Lemmenjoki river.
 Today there are still around 20 prospectors and 50 claims at the Lemmenjoki National Park, producing more than 20 kilograms of gold every year.
 The 2011 mining act prohibits all mechanical mining until 2021, but manual gold panning is still legal.